ROCm/ROCmValidationSuite/docs/ug1main.md

 configuration registers.
 Since the reminder of the BAR available is only 1 DWORD (32bit), this is placed < 4GB.
 This is fixed at 256KB.

-**BAR 5: Expansion ROM **
+**BAR 5: Expansion ROM**

 This is required for the AMD Driver SW to access the GPU’s video-BIOS.
 This is currently fixed at 128KB.

-Refer to the ROCm Use of Advanced PCIe Features and Overview of How BAR Memory is Used In ROCm Enabled System web page for more information about how BAR memory is initialized by VDI and Radeon products.
+Refer to the ROCm Use of Advanced PCIe Features and Overview of How BAR Memory is Used In ROCm Enabled System page for more information about how BAR memory is initialized by VDI and Radeon products.
 Iteration keys, for example, count, wait and duration will be ignored.